Kounde headers give Barcelona 2-1 win over Frankfurt

 The goal extended Barcelona's poor defensive record in the competition under coach Hansi Flick, having now conceded in nine consecutive Champions League matches and keeping a clean sheet in only four of their last 13 outings.

-Barcelona pressed to equalise before halftime, with the 16-year-old Yamal providing a dangerous low cross for Fermin Lopez, but the midfielder's first-time effort was heroically blocked near the goal-line.
+Barcelona pressed to equalise before halftime, with the 18-year-old Yamal providing a dangerous low cross for Fermin Lopez, but the midfielder's first-time effort was heroically blocked near the goal-line.

 Against the run of play, Frankfurt nearly doubled their advantage when Ellyes Skhiri fired narrowly wide from the edge of the box just before the interval.